apache/pulsar-java-contrib/pcip/pcip-1.md

 ## In Scope

-- To implement a pulsar-rpc-client similar to pulsar-client, we can encapsulate request request as a `request message` and send it to `request topic`.
+- To implement a pulsar-rpc-client similar to pulsar-client, we can encapsulate request as a `request message` and send it to `request topic`.
 This is a pulsar topic dedicated to receiving requests.
 - Implement a pulsar-rpc-server.
 Internally, the pulsar consumer is used to monitor and receive the message in the `request topic`, and custom logic processing is supported.
 Finally, the processed results (including possible